tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/购买指南/价格总览_intl_en.md

 >!
 The monthly subscription mode is currently in beta.
 To use it, please [contact sales](https://intl.cloud.tencent.com/contact-sales).

 ## Glossary
-- Daily connected devices: the number of unique online devices connected to the SDK on a day (the SDK will connect to the TPNS server when the application is running in the foreground or background).
+- Daily connected devices: the number of unique online devices connected to the SDK on a day (the SDK will connect to the TPNS server when the application is running in the frontend or backend).
 - Monthly peak of daily connected devices: the highest number of daily connected devices in a month.
 - Service access point: the region where the TPNS cluster is located.
 The restrictions on data access vary by regions.
 You can select an application service access point when creating an instance on the console.

 ## Monthly subscription
 ### Notes
-- Monthly subscription bills in units of 10,000 daily connected devices, making 10,000 daily connected devices the minimum purchase required.
+- Monthly subscription is billed in units of 10,000 daily connected devices, making 10,000 daily connected devices the minimum purchase required.

 ### Pricing description
 Because service costs vary by service access points, the corresponding prices are also different.